-Until the rangers tell you to be careful to venture too far because you might encounter a komodo dragon.
+Until the rangers tell you to be careful to venture too far because you might encounter a Komodo dragon.
 Yikes!
-Thankfully we didn’t encounter one on our short stay there.
+Thankfully we didn’t encounter one during our short stay there.

 Although this has now become a popular spot after visiting the Komodo dragons in Loh Liang (Komodo Island), it is still a must-see because how often do you get to see a Pink Beach, right? 😉